Naikar4/GestureControlFruitNinjas/README.md

 - [Pygame](https://pypi.org/project/pygame/)

 Install with:
 bash
-pip install opencv-python mediapipe pygame
+pip install opencv-python, mediapipe, pygame

 🚀 Run the Game

 1.Connect and enable your webcam.

 2.In a terminal, run:

 python fruit_ninja.py

 3.Position your hand within the webcam's view—your index fingertip will act as the sword to slice fruits.

 🎯 Gesture Control Tips

 The tip of your index finger acts as the blade.

 Bold, sweeping motions slice fruit mid-air.